Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Integrated Security.md

 ```

 Then, it goes on to decrypt the rest of the ciphertext (`ciphertext + 16`), and stores it into `plaintext.message`.
 The problem here is that it uses `ciphertext_len - 16` here to assert the length of data to be decrypted instead of using the earlier defined `plaintext.length`.
-Since `ciphertext_len` is entirely controlled by the user input, we can send a message of any arbitrary size, which will be then stored into `plaintext.message[46]`, thus overflowing it.
+Since `ciphertext_len` is entirely controlled by the user input, we can send a message of any arbitrary size, which will be then stored into `plaintext.message` which is only 42 bytes long, thus overflowing it.

 ```c showLineNumbers
 # ---- snip ----